hkoosha/cp-with-progress/README.md

 works.
 The total progress is not calculated, just for each file.

-I used coreutils version 8.23
+I used coreutils version 8.23.

+# What about existing tools?

+- Are you aware of `rsync`?
+-> I most certainly am.

 ## How to